elephantscale/es-training-new/docker/slides/Docker_Intro.md

 * Docker is the current industry standard container format.
 * Docker (the company) also makes developer tools:
-* Docker for Windows
+   - Docker Desktop for Windows
-* Docker for Mac
+   - Docker Desktop for Mac
-* Docker for Linux
+   - Docker for Linux
+   - Docker EE (Enterprise Edition): Non-Free
 * Docker also has server-side container frameworks for Linux and Windows
 * Windows versions run on top of Hyper-V